Britain's FTSE rallies to snap eight-day losing streak

 LONDON, Dec 15 (Reuters) - Britain’s top share index rose on Tuesday after eight straight sessions of falls, with supermarkets, commodity stocks and firms with South African exposure among the companies to rebound from recent weakness.

-Supermarkets were among the top performers, led up by a 4.3 percent rise in Sainsbury‘s, which industry data showed outperformed its major rivals over the last three months.
-Tesco and Morrisons also rose 3.6 percent and 4.2 percent.
+Supermarkets were among the top performers, led up by a 4.2 percent rise in Sainsbury‘s, which industry data showed outperformed its major rivals over the last three months.
+Tesco and Morrisons also rose 3-4 percent.

 While the groceries market remains subdued, some believed that stock falls of over 10 percent since November had been overdone as retailers head into the busy Christmas period.